clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

     elementId: ''
     title: 'Carrie Cares About Solving Our Biggest Problems, Sooner!'
     items:
+      - question: What about spending and inflation?
+        answer: >
+          We should be very careful about our government spending right now.

+          Carrie will fight for lower business taxes and lower gas taxes - especially in this period of rapid inflation.
+I will fight for lowering state income tax and pledge to vote against all tax increases.
+Carrie will support any legislation that will bring good

+          jobs to the 41st District.
       - question: What's an issue we can all rally behind?
         answer: >
           **Investing In Literacy**: Reading is an essential life skill.